altillimity/L-Band-Decoders/README.md

 A few small projects aimed at decoding various L-Band satellites

+**Note for users updating from older releases : The new MetOp and FengYun decoders now include a deframer.
+If using MetFy3x, derandomization and Reed-Solomon should be disabled or the file will fail to process.
+The CADU-Synchroderand is no longer necessary before using the other tools in this repo.**

 ### Dependencies

 Some projects will require (or / and) :